-- AIP Fou be replicated and producing quality data to demonstrate their results. - The government has set its own target for helmet-wearing and is committed to improving helmet-wearing rates.
+- AIP Foundation focused on producing tangible results at community level based on clear methodology that could be replicated and producing quality data to demonstrate their results. - The government has set its own target for helmet-wearing and is committed to improving helmet-wearing rates.
 This has given AIP Foundation an open door to relevant decision makers at local and national levels.
-It has also enabled AIP Foundation to position its work as supporting the government's own road safety strategy and targets.
+It has also enabled AIP Foundation to position its work as supporting the government's own road safety strategy and targets. - AIP Foundation has been successful in engaging the international corporate sector to support road safety in Thailand.